This event has ended】Yamagata's Imoni Festival in 2025! Let's go eat a big pot of Imoni!

 Image courtesy of Japan's No.1 Imoni Festival Council

 Everyone knows that the soul food of Yamagata Prefecture is "imoni" (stewed potatoes).
 In autumn, it is a regular event for people in Yamagata Prefecture to get together with family, relatives, friends, or company social gatherings and have a taro stew party at a riverbank.
 Some supermarkets offer free rental of a set of tools for a taro stew party during the taro stew party season, and the culture of this event is deeply rooted in the community.
-The "Japan's No. 1 Imojikai Festival," the parent event of the Imojikai, is scheduled to be held on September 14, 2025 (Sunday).
+The "Japan's No. 1 Imojikai Festival," the parent of the Imojikai, is scheduled to be held on Sunday, September 14, 2025.
 We hope you will come to this dynamic potato stew festival, which is worthy of the name "Japan's No.1!

 Scheduled to be held on Sunday, September 14 this year!

-Yamagata's Imoni Festival actually holds a Guinness record.
+Yamagata's Imoni Festival actually holds a Guinness record!

 Japan's No.1 Imojikai Festival started in 1989, and the 30th festival in 2018 was recognized by the Guinness Book of Records as the "Most Soup Served in 8 Hours," to our surprise.
 In 2022, the festival will be recognized by the Agency for Cultural Affairs as one of the "100 Years of Traditional Foods".
 In 2022, the festival was recognized by the Agency for Cultural Affairs in the "Traditional 100-Year Food Category: Local Cuisine Continuing from the Edo Period" and received a special award from the Agency for Cultural Affairs.

-Enjoy the delicious sweet potato stew!
+Enjoy the delicious taro stew!

-Backhoe specially designed for the Imoni Festival
+Backhoe specially designed for potato stew festivals

-Visit Japan's No. 1 Imoni Festival this autumn!
+Visit Japan's No.1 Imoni Festival this autumn!

-Imoni Man, the image character of Japan's No.1 Imoni Festival
+The image character of the No.1 Imoni Festival in Japan "Imoni Man

 Combine your favorite train with lodging or a day trip plan for a great travel experience!